Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

  * Took a course on executive datastory telling by Data Story Acadamy
  * I learnt about the general types of executives and their prefered data story and dashboard delivery methods
+ * The 5 executive types are:
+    * **The Data Geek:** loves to look at data.
+    * **Emailer:** prefers getting reports through emails.
- * The 5 types are the Data Geek (loves data), Emailer (prefers emails), Traveler (travels a lot so their always on their phones), Presenter (loves presentations) and Old School (prefers PDFs & printouts)
+    * **Traveler:** travels a lot so their always on their phones.
+Send reports designed for phones.
+    * **Presenter:** loves presentations.
+Prefers that you present your reports on a spreadsheed.
+    * **Old School** prefers reporting through PDFs & printouts
  * I learnt that understanding your executives priorities help deliver better data stories.
+ * To understand them, ask questions about:
+    *  what questions they wanna answer
- * To understand them, ask questions about what they whanna answer, what actions they intend to take with the results, and what key results or metric they are after
+    *  what actions they intend to take with the results
+    *  what key results or metrics they are after

+**Thoughts:** Learning about your excecutives would make one a more useful analyst for the company

 ## DAY 8 (02/02/2021)